Sitecore/sitecore-android-sdk/README.md

  * Create calendar events
  * Upload media files to the Sitecore media library

-### Java/Android API
- * Access data from Sitecore CMS
-    * Authentication
-    * CRUD operations on items
-    * Access item fields and properties
-    * Upload media items
-    * Getting html rendering of an item
- * A local SQLite DB can be used with the SDK for easy access of Sitecore items offline

 ### UI components
  * Items Browser component for browsing through content tree with customizable UI
  * QR Code reader